"

 De-Escalating

-The nurse should implement de-escalation strategies if the client exhibits early signs of increasing levels of anxiety or agitation.
+The nurse should implement de-escalation strategies if the client exhibits signs of increasing levels of anxiety or agitation.
 Strategies include the following:

 • Speaking in a calm voice